amyhupe/amyhupe.co.uk/src/articles/2019-11-14-5-lessons-on-enabling-design-system-contribution.md

 If we’re constantly imposing updates on our users, we’ll start to lose trust, which is likely to impact adoption.
 And if people don’t _use_ the system, it’s unlikely anyone will want to contribute to it anyway.

-So although we have to support contributors, we mustn’t do it at the expense of holding patterns to the standards our users need.
+So, although we have to support contributors, we mustn’t do it at the expense of holding patterns to the standards our users need.

-Making our standards open and clear, having a solid quality assurance framework, and providing hands on support to our contributors, is a more responsible way to support contributors, whilst still prioritising users’ needs.
+Making our standards open and clear, having a solid quality assurance framework, and providing hands-on support, is a more responsible way to support contributors, whilst still prioritising users’ needs.

 ## 3. Be inclusive and help the unlikely contributors

 To be able to contribute to an open source project like a design system, people need time, confidence, motivation and permission.

-If we wait passively for contributors to approach us, it’s likely that only the people with all of these things will do so—and that will influence our decisions.
+If we wait passively for contributors to approach _us_, it’s likely that only the people with all of these things will do so—and that will influence our decisions.

 Early contributors will be the people we’ll learn from, who’ll tell us which bits of our process are working, and what needs to change.